Dan (ancient city): Seat of king or judge

-Tel Dan Stele
+Tel Dan stele

-Within the remains of the city wall, close to the entrance of the outer gate, parts of the Tel Dan Stele were found.
+Within the remains of the city wall, close to the entrance of the outer gate, parts of the stele were found.
 The basalt stone bears an Aramaic inscription referring to one of the kings of Damascus; the excavators of the site believe that the king it refers to is Hazael (c 840 BCE), though a minority argue that it instead refers to Ben-Hadad (c 802 BCE).
-A small part of the inscription remains, with text containing the letters 'ביתדוד' (BYTDWD), which some archaeologists agree refers to "House of David" (Beth David in Hebrew.)
+A small part of the inscription remains, with text containing the letters 'ביתדוד' (BYTDWD), which most archaeologists agree refers to "House of David" (Beth David in Hebrew.)
 In the line directly above, the text reads 'MLK YSR'L', i.e. "King of Israel".
 Hebrew script from the era is vowel-less, which would make the inscription the first time that the name David has been found at an archaeological site dating before 500 BCE.

 Dan suffered in the era of expansion by the Aramaeans, due to being the closest city to them in the kingdom of Israel.
 The several incursions indicated by the Book of Kings suggest that Dan changed hands at least four times between the Kingdom of Israel and Aramaeans, around the time that Israel was ruled by Ahab and the Aramaeans by Ben Hadad I, and their successors.
 Around this time, the Tel Dan stele was created by the Aramaeans, during one of the periods of their control of Dan.

 When the Assyrian empire expanded to the south, the kingdom of Israel initially became a vassal state, but after rebelling, the Assyrians invaded and the town fell to Tiglath-Pileser III in 733/732 BCE.

 Cultic area, altar

-The cultic area, connected for a while to the worship of the golden calf, was centred on a raised altar.